scheinerman/DrawingObjects.jl/README.md

 The following functions apply to the geometric objects defined in this module.

 ### Drawing
-First and foremost is `draw` which causes the object to be drawn on the screen.
+The `draw` function causes the object to be drawn on the screen.

-The `draw` function may be applied to a list of objects in which case the objects in the list are drawn in the order presented.
+The `draw` function may be applied to a list (vector) of objects in which case the objects in the list are drawn in the order presented.

 ### Object attributes